 ISSUED BY:

-(Approved certifier firm/suitably qualified design professional)
+(Approved d certifier firm/suitably qualified design professional)

 TO:

-(E Developer/owner)
+(1 Developer/owner)

 TO BE SUPPLIED TO:

-(T erritorial authority)
+(Territorial authority)

 FOR:

-(Descriptio on of land development/subdivision)
+(Descripti on of land development/subdivision)

 AT:

-(A Address)
+Address)

-been engaged by
+ha s been engaged by

 (Consultant/designer) (Developer/owner)

 to provide services for the land development and/or subdivision described above.

-and have designed the land deve practice, and that I believe on reas ve the qualifications and experience relevant to this project as set out herein dopment/subdivision and confirm that the design is to current engineering sonable grounds that it satisfies all relevant resource consent conditions, all(insert name of authority) requirements and applicable
+and that I believe on reasonable oment/subdivision and confirm that the design is to current engineering practice grounds that it satisfies all relevant resource consent conditions, all relevant(insert name of authority) requirements and applicable codes and

-I / My practice holds professional ind lemnity insurance to the amount of \$and includes run-off cover.
+I / My practice holds professional in demnity insurance to the amount of \$and includes run-off cover.

-(Signature of approved certifier on b
+(Signature of approved certifier on l

-(Name, title, and professional qualific cations)
+(Name, title, and professional qualit iications)

 to the approved certifier firm only.
-The ed upon by the territorial authority named above.
-Liability under this statement accrues total maximum amount of damages payable arising from this statement and all other uthority on this land development/subdivision, whether in contract, tort, or otherwise um of \$(insert)
+The lied upon by the territorial authority named above.
+Liability under this statement accrues total maximum amount of damages payable arising from this statement and all other authority on this land development/subdivision, whether in contract, tort, or otherwise sum of \$ (insert)